INTERVIEW-Kentucky clerk in gay marriage dispute switches to Republican Party

 The stance has made Davis and the issuance of marriage licenses to same-sex couples in Kentucky and other states the latest focus in a long-running debate over gay marriage in the United States.

-She has won support from some conservative Republicans, who say the issue is about religious freedom, but on Friday called the idea of campaigning for Republicans “kind of far fetched.”
+She has won support from some conservative Republicans, who say the issue is about religious freedom.
 Republican presidential candidates Mike Huckabee and Ted Cruz were among some 4,000 supporters who attended a rally with Davis after her release.

-She called “absurd” the idea she should quit as clerk due to her religious beliefs, and said she was following state law that has not changed since the Supreme Court ruling.
-She added those who called her homophobic didn’t know her.

 Davis, who returned to work on Sept.
 14, has been under the threat of returning to jail if she interferes in the issuance of licenses.